-To calculate the growth rate in your company, compare the number of employees at two different points in time and divide that number by the number of employees at the second time interval.
+To calculate your company's growth rate, compare the number of employees at two different points in time and divide that number by the number of employees at the second time interval.
 The growth rate is usually expressed as a percentage.